unicode-org/icu4x/docs/charter.md

 ### How will you actually implement ICU4X?

-Internally, the first draft of ICU4X will be built in a [no_std Rust Environment](https://rust-embedded.github.io/book/intro/no-std.html), with plans to use either FFI or [WebAssembly](https://webassembly.org/) for porting the code to the other target platforms; however, we are leaving the door open for other options such as transpilation that can produce code directly.
+Internally, the first draft of ICU4X will be built in a [`no_std`], with plans to use either FFI or [WebAssembly](https://webassembly.org/) for porting the code to the other target platforms; however, we are leaving the door open for other options such as transpilation that can produce code directly.
 For example, we expect Rust clang/llvm tools to stabilize in the future, which could be the basis of a potential transpilation effort.
 We are also looking at a Lisp-like source that can generate high-level code.

 ### Why not call it "icu4rust"?